 Christian Diesen’s report Lekmän som Domare (Laymen as Judges) found that lay judges’ political bias and insufficient understanding of basic legal principles was undermining the individual’s right to a fair hearing.
 In the documentary Justice and the Law Diesen illustrates:

-"The judge says this is not enough evidence to reach a conviction - and then the lay judges say, well then he should be fined.
+"The judge says there is not enough evidence to reach a conviction - and then the lay judges say, well then he should be fined.
 And that’s a completely wrong reasoning, because first one has to prove them guilty."

 A survey carried out by Diesen tested the legal knowledge of the lay judges: